trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 ## Step Arguments

 Each step receives the [context object](#dependencies) as a positional argument.
 All *runtime* data is also passed as keyword arguments to the step.
 Whether method, proc or callable object, use the positional options to write, and make use of kw args wherever possible.

+For example, you can use kw args with a proc.

     class Create < Trailblazer::Operation
       step ->(options, params:, current_user:, **) {  }
+    end

+Or with an instance method.

+    class Create < Trailblazer::Operation
+      step :setup!

+      def setup!(options, params:, current_user:, **)
+        # ...
+      end
     end

 The first `options` is the positional argument and ideal to write new data onto the context.
 This is the **mutable** part which transports mutable state from one step to the next.